Small Cell Lung Cancer

 Staging

-Limited-stage SCLC is confined to one part of the chest, in just one part of the lung and in nearby lymph nodes.
-Limited-stage cancers are considered to be Stages I to III of the American Joint Committee on Cancer (AJCC) TNM staging system.
+• Limited-stage SCLC is confined to one part of the chest, in just one part of the lung and in nearby lymph nodes.

-Extensive-stage SCLC has spread to other parts of the body, such as the area between the lungs or other lung, or outside of the chest, such as to the brain or bone.
-It is considered to be Stage IV in the AJCC TNM staging system.
+• Extensive-stage SCLC has spread to other parts of the body, such as the area between the lungs or the opposite lung, or outside of the chest, such as to the brain or bone.

-The T category identifies the primary tumor’s size and location.
+In the American Joint Committee on Cancer’s (AJCC) and International Association for the Study of Lung Cancer’s TNM classification and staging system, the T category identifies the primary tumor’s size and location.
 The N category indicates whether lymph nodes show evidence of cancer cells.
 If so, the location of these lymph nodes is important because it shows how far the disease has progressed.
-The M category describes distant metastasis (spread), if any.
-Cancer can spread by growing into nearby tissue, or traveling through lymph vessels or blood vessels to other parts of the body.
-An M subcategory may be added based on the presence of tumor cells that can be detected only by using a microscope.
+The M category describes distant metastasis (spread), if any, that can be detected only by using a microscope.

-• Stage III is considered locally advanced, still confined to the chest but having spread to regional lymph nodes outside the lung in the mediastinum.
+• Stage III is considered locally advanced, still confined to the chest but having spread to regional lymph nodes outside the lung in the mediastinum (area between the lungs).

 • Stage IV is locally or regionally advanced disease that has spread to distant sites.